nalsakas/pe/README.md

 ## [:top:](#TABLE OF CONTENTS)<a name="INTRODUCTION"></a>INTRODUCTION

 For a long time I wanted to output *PE32, DLL32, PE64* and *DLL64* formats directly from nasm assembler.
 Nasm doesn't have support of direct output to executable files or dll files but instead it has support of raw binary output and has advanced macro support.
 My aim in this project is to use nasm's macro capability to directly output executables.
-In order to make that happen I need to invent pretty a lot new macros.
+In order to made that happen I needed to invent pretty a lot new macros.
 Some of them are PE header structures, section tables, data directories, resource macros, etc.

 Why I created these macro sets?
 Answer is simple.
 Because I have a passion about inner workings of executables.
-Apart from that Ihave learned a lot while working with nasm macros and pe file format.
+Apart from that I have learned a lot while working with nasm macros and pe file format.

 With these macro sets you can do custom executables by yourself.
 You don't need any object linker or resource compiler whatsoever.
 You can import any function you want just by typing its name; you can export any local function you want; you can include any resource you want; you can experiment and get a deeper insight of pe file format.